OpenSource-For-Freedom/CYBER_OPS/README.md

 ### Modify Security Settings:
 Explore security configuration files located in /etc/security and /etc/host.conf.
 Modify them to enhance system hardening and enable grub updating and hardeing.

-***Objective*** : Tighten system settings and prevent unauthorized access or privilege escalation.
+***Objective***: Tighten system settings and prevent unauthorized access or privilege escalation.

 ***Example Configurations***

 > Configure password expiration policies.
 ```
 # -M 90= sets the max days, -m 7= sets the minimum days a password can be changed, -A 14= that is the warning period before expiration
-# all settigns can be adjusted to the admin spec or users preference.
+# all settings can be adjusted to the admin spec or users preference.

 sudo chage -M 90 -m 7 -W 14 username
 ```